nikitaDanilenko/foodie/Readme.md

    and applies new ones.
    After a migration one should re-generate database related code:
     1. `sbt slickGenerate` generates the base queries, and types.

+### Minimal Docker database backup strategy

+Depending on the setup the commands below may need to be prefixed with `sudo`.

+1. Start containers detached `docker compose up -d`
+1. Connect to the container `docker compose run db bash`
+1. Dump the database as insert statements (for better debugging):
+   `pg_dump -h <container-name> -d <database-name> -U <user-name> --inserts -W > /tmp/<backup-file-name>.sql`.
+   You will be prompted for the password for said user.
+   Moving the file to `/tmp` handles possible access issues.
+1. Find the id the desired container: `docker ps`
+1. In a third CLI copy the backup file to your local file system:
+   `docker cp <container-id>:/tmp/<backup-file-name>.sql <path-on-local-file-system>`

 ### CI